Thought Leadership • June 22, 2023

 On the sell side, companies are looking to create liquidity, build relationships and raise capital.
 In this case, it’s through M&A deals.
 The sell side is all about promoting, generating interest and getting buyers.

-While we are talking about M&A deals, it’s worth pointing out that all types of financial transactions have a buy side and sell side.
+While we are talking about the types of M&A deals, it’s worth pointing out that all types of financial transactions have a buy side and sell side.
 Buy-side markets focus on the purchase of stock shares, bonds and other investments.
 The sell side of these markets focuses on selling these securities.

 Buy-Side vs. Sell-Side Investment Banking